 Medical marijuana has not been shown to aid in restoring normal hormone levels.
 Therefore, it probably cannot treat the most often hypothesized cause of premenstrual syndrome.
 Nonetheless, it may treat some of the symptoms and is well known to be able to treat others, such as headaches.

 As mentioned above, medical marijuana has known pain relief benefits to both help other medications and work as a mild pain reliever itself.
 Premenstrual cramps and aches are typically not excruciating and respond well to over-the-counter medications like Tylenol.
-Therefore, the mild pain relieving effects of medical marijuana may be sufficient to treat premenstrual syndrome pain.
+Therefore, the mild pain-relieving effects of medical marijuana may be sufficient to treat premenstrual syndrome pain.

-Interestingly, an online USC study actually found that medical marijuana and even recreational marijuana do not have as many negative effects on depression as once thought.
+Interestingly, an online USC study found medical marijuana and even recreational marijuana do not have as many negative effects on depression as once thought.
 Roughly 4,400 people participated in the research that led to a paper by Dr. Mitch Earlywine and doctoral candidate Tom Denson.
-From the information provided by these individuals, the researchers concluded that marijuana users seemed to report less symptoms of depression than individuals who do not ingest marijuana in any form.
+From the information provided by these individuals, the researchers concluded that marijuana users seemed to report fewer symptoms of depression than individuals who do not ingest marijuana in any form.

-Evidence suggests that marijuana has been used to treat insomnia since around the time humans figured out that marijuana had medicinal properties.
+Evidence suggests marijuana has been used to treat insomnia since around the time humans figured out marijuana had medicinal properties.
 While it is unlikely to help people who are sleeping too much, sleepiness is a known side effect of marijuana, so it is likely to help people who respond positively to it fall asleep, fall back to sleep and stay asleep.
 Since not getting enough sleep can increase and even cause emotional and psychological symptoms, getting enough sleep can control other symptoms of premenstrual syndrome through allowing sufferers to get a good night’s sleep.
 As with all medical marijuana treatment, it should be done under the observation of a medical professional so all side effects and benefits can be monitored.